mulka/ploverwiki/Dictionary-Format.md

 - `{~|}` or `{^~|^}` where the attach operator is optional.

-In English, we have punctuation that is doesn't get capitalized, but instead the next letter gets the capitalization.
+In English, we have punctuation that doesn't get capitalized, but instead the next letter gets the capitalization.
 For example, if you end a sentence in quotes, the next sentence still starts with a capital letter! `"You can't eat that!"
 The baby ate on.` In order to support this, there is a special pre/in/suffix syntax that will "pass on" or "carry" the capitalized state.
 You might find this useful with quotes, parentheses, and words like `'til` or `'cause`.
 The default dictionary for Plover should use these operators where appropriate.

 ```json
 {